qinqin-yu/qinqin-yu.github.io/_pages/policy_outreach.md

 # Talks and Outreach

+* 12th Annual Workshop to Increase Diversity in Mathematical Modeling and Public Health hosted by CCDD and MIDAS, Introduction to wastewater-based epidemiology, March 4-5, 2024.
 * UC Berkeley Physics Commencement speaker, June 2022.
 * The Compass Lectures at UC Berkeley, Change and Probability in Microbial Evolution, April 2022.
 1-hour presentation to UC Berkeley undergraduate and graduate students.
 * Bay Area Physics Circle, Chance in microbial evolution, July 2021.
 1-hour presentation to 15 middle and high schoolers.